This woodworking hack on how to make a wooden bowl is an experiment with a table saw.

 But in some cases, they looked very unsafe.

-Since safety is a priority for me, I have come up with a simple and easy solution on how to make wooden bowls without a lathe.
+Since safety is a priority for me, I have come up with a simple and easy solution on how to make DIY bowls without a lathe.

 The technique I use to make a wooden bowl may look strange and not a normal way to use a table saw.